ec-jrc/nrt/CONTRIBUTING.md

 Your contribution will be reviewed and discussied as part of the pull request.
 If approved, it will then be merged into the main branch of the repository and included in the following release.

-> :warning: **Ensure that you have git-lfs installed**: The test data included in the package (reasonably sized netCDF and GeoTIFF files) are versioned using Git with the Large File Storage (LFS) extension.
-Cloning the repository without LFS installed will silently replace these files with placeholders, causing some tests to fail.

 ### Testing